DivadNojnarg/outstanding-shiny-ui/outstanding-shiny-ui.knit.md

 # htmltools overview {#htmltools-overview}

 ## HTML Tags
-htmltools contain tags.
-However, by experience, htmltools contains more exported tags than shiny.
-For instance, the HTML `<nav></nav>` tag, namely `tags$nav()` in R is not included in the shiny package but in htmltools.
+htmltools contains tools to write HTML tags we saw in Chapter \@ref(survival-kit-html).
 Within your package code, your tags will be like:

 ```r